banisterious/obsidian-oneirometrics/docs/ISSUES.md

 - The "Show more" button for dream content now reliably expands and collapses content in the Dream Entries table across all tested themes and with/without custom CSS snippets.
 - All debug and backup log files are now stored in the `logs/` folder and excluded from version control.
 - A temporary debug button ("Debug: Attach Show More Listeners") is available at the top of the project note to manually attach event listeners for expand/collapse buttons if needed.

+## Current Issues (May 2025)
+- The 'Read more' button arrow changes but does not reveal content.
+This is the top priority for the next round of fixes and testing.
+- Filtering and metrics scraping are working as expected.
+- UI and event handling for expand/collapse are under investigation.
+- Ongoing testing is focused on interactive elements, accessibility, and event delegation.